About the Lexington-Fayette County Health Department

-The Board of Health meets on the second Monday of each month at the Lexington-Fayette County Health Department main office at 650 Newtown Pike, Meetings begin at 5:45 p.m. in the Dr. Rice C. Leach Community Room and are open to the public, view our event calendar to find a meeting date.
+The Board of Health meets on the second Monday of each month at the Lexington-Fayette County Health Department main office at 650 Newtown Pike, Meetings begin at 5:45 p.m. on the third floor of the health department and are open to the public, view our event calendar to find a meeting date.

 Board of Health Meeting Minutes